 Similarly, try switching to the desktop client if you face this issue on the web platform.

 4] Check if the image is of supported format

 Microsoft Teams support only a limited number of image formats.
 It only supports AI, BMP, EMF, EPS, GIF, JPG, JPEG, PNG, PSD, SVG, TIF, TIFF, and WMF formats.
 If the image of the media you received is not in the supported format, it will not load on Microsoft Teams.
 You need to ask the sender to convert the image using online tools into a supported format and send it again.

 5] Clear app/browser cache

 Clearing the cache for the browser or the app (whichever mode you’re using) might just do the trick for you.

-To clear the cache for the app, follow the steps below:
+To clear the Teams Cache, follow the steps below: